If you’re interested in hiring me, it’s actually surprisingly easy.

 In order to earn a little spending money, I provide tarot readings to the general public.
 As I’m working on building up a client list, I’m starting out with special low prices.
 You can get a three card reading via email for $5, a ten card Celtic Cross for $20, or a full year forecast for $25.
 I’m now on Facebook as Shamanic Tarot, so you can book me there, and we can use Messenger to chat.
 If you’d prefer a reading via Skype or Discord, I can do that.

 I also have an Etsy, if you’d like to use that platform: Zen Shaman Tarot.

-Send your payment to my paypal, and then drop me an email with your question.
-The email’s the same for both: email@example.com
+Send your payment to my paypal, and then drop me an email with your question to firstname.lastname@example.org

 For other services, I work on an ‘at will’ basis.
 Email me and ask, and if I can give you what you need, I’ll let you know.
 Lessons, advice, guidance, and other shamanic services are all well within my wheelhouse.
 You lose nothing by asking, and you just may get what you need.
 Don’t worry about the cost, I’ll justify what I ask of you in return for my efforts.